solccp/zzpolycalc/README.md

-ZZPolyCalc: An open-source code with structure caching for determination of Zhang-Zhang polynomials of carbon nanostructures
+ZZPolyCalc: An Open-Source Code with Structure Caching for the Determination of Zhang-Zhang Polynomials of Carbon Nanostructures

-ZZPolyCalc calculates Zhang-Zhang polynomials for carbon structures.
-The code is improved version of the non-cached ZZCalculator <https://github.com/solccp/zzcalculator>.
-It preserves most of the ZZCalculator options, significantly improves the speed due to caching and adds support for five-membered rings.
+ZZPolyCalc computes Zhang-Zhang polynomials for carbon nanostructures.
+This code is an improved version of the non-cached ZZCalculator (<https://github.com/solccp/zzcalculator>).
+It retains most of the ZZCalculator's options, significantly enhances speed due to caching, and adds support for five-membered rings.

-ZZPolyCalc is released under the GNU General Public License ver 3.
-Please consult the included `LICENSE <LICENSE>`_ file for the detailed licensing conditions.
+ZZPolyCalc is released under the GNU General Public License ver.
+3. Please consult the included `LICENSE <LICENSE>`_ file for detailed licensing conditions.

-Installation requirements
+Installation Requirements
 =========================

-* A Fortran 2003 compliant compiler (recommended Intel compiler)
+* A Fortran 2003 compliant compiler (Intel compiler recommended)

-* A C-compiler
+* A C compiler
 * GNU make

-Additionally, optional but recommended:
+Additionally, though optional, the following are recommended:

 * CMake (version 2.8 or newer)

-* `xxHash <https://github.com/Cyan4973/xxHash> library`_ for XXH128 hash
+* `xxHash <https://github.com/Cyan4973/xxHash> library`_ for the XXH128 hash

 or

-* libSSL library for MD5 or SHA256 hash.
+* libSSL library for the MD5 or SHA256 hash.

-The code will compile with neither of these libraries but with a less optimized code for hashing.
+The code will compile without these hashing libraries but with less optimized hashing code.

 Building
 ========

-# Recommended to use CMake
+# It is recommended to use CMake.

-# Compile the code:
+# To compile the code:

     mkdir build
     cd build